aholbreich/astrostart_TD/README.md

 A minimalistic Astro project starter.
 Using Astro 5, Tailwind 4.
 It also includes Apline JS.

 The purpose is the demonstration of the integration of the [listed Dependencies](#Dependencies) eg. Tailwind 4.
-Also it includes a few example components.
-Like functional opinionated mobile first navigation component or s SEO component to be used in Layouts
+Also, it includes a few example components.
+Like functional opinionated mobile-first navigation component or SEO component to be used in Layouts.

 [Live Demo](https://astro-start-tailwind.vercel.app/)